dcheremisin/cypress_test/README.md

 Install packages `$ npm install`

 Run `$ npm run cypress:open` to open cypress and start tests.
-You can also run all the tests with `$ npm run cypress:start`.
+You can also run all the tests with `$ npm run cypress:run`.